20 Things to Do Before You Retire in the 2020s

 “Well, I just got a call from someone claiming to be a police officer who had you in custody and needed five $500 gift cards from Lowe’s to bail you out.”
 He says, “Thought it was fishy…you’re obviously not there, so I guess it was a scam.”

-So, I reply, “Um, yeah, that’s crazy Grandpa.
+So, Paul replied, “Um, yeah, that’s crazy grandpa.
 You did the right thing calling me; always call any of us first if you get calls like that in the future.
 Glad everything is okay.”

-Gramps did two things right here; he questioned the whole scenario in his head and called me to verify his inclinations.
-Go gramps.
+Paul’s grandpa did two things right here; he questioned the whole scenario, and called me to verify his inclinations.
+Go, gramps.
 This example was a very simple, unsophisticated approach to scamming.
 Sadly, it’s probably successful at times since they continue trying scams like this.
 Scams can get so much more involved, complex, and harder to spot.
 Learn more about scams targeting seniors by listening to Dean Barber and Brie Williams on The Guided Retirement Show.
 They discuss the Top 10 Financial Scams Targeting Seniors, listen here.
 According to Brie, over $3 billion is reported as lost to scammers, fraud, and financial abuse each year, but the actual number is likely much, much higher.

 Cyber Security is HUGE

 A more sophisticated approach to scamming compared to my grandfather’s caller comes online in the form of cyber scamming.
 From email phishing scams to hacking webcams to capture potential blackmail footage, cybersecurity has never been a bigger issue.
-To address this ever-growing problem, we host a Steps to Reduce Your Cyber Security Risks workshop and webinar presented by financial planner Wayne Robinson.
-You can find upcoming dates on our events calendar.
+To address this ever-growing problem, we hosted a Steps to Reduce Your Cyber Security Risks workshop and webinar presented by financial planner Wayne Robinson.

 While cybersecurity is definitely a massive issue you will be hearing more from us on, we also want to address another internet-related thing to do before you retire in the 2020s…